input-output-hk/essential-cardano-content/content/glossary/epoch.md

 image_text: null
 ---

-**Epoch**: a unit of time on Cardano.
+A unit of time on Cardano.
 An epoch lasts for 120 hours, equivalent to 432,000 [slots](https://www.essentialcardano.io/glossary/slot).